Sicily Travel Tips

 Sicily has a rich culture and a multicultural society.
 Among others, it has been dominated by Greeks, Arabs, and Romans, that has left amazing things to see and taste.
 If you are interested in architecture and history, or if you’re a foodie this is the place to be.

 Visit Sicily with Kids

 Sicily is a great place to travel with kids, as there are many things to do, beaches are kid-friendly and the locals generally love children.
-You’ll always find a high chair and kids welcome at any restaurant.
+You’ll always find a high chair for the small ones, and kids are welcome at any restaurant.

 What to do in Sicily